 University supporters for the series include the Department of History, the College of Liberal Arts and the NAACP campus chapter.
 Invitees include UL Lafayette College Republicans and College Democrats.
 Community supporters include the Lafayette League of Women Voters and the Acadiana Center for the Arts.

-A research guide for the series prepared by library staff members is also available.
+A Who Gets to Vote?
+Conversations on Voting Rights in America Guide prepared by library staff members is also available.

-Visit the Louisiana Endowment for the Humanities site for an overview of the grant.
+Visit Louisiana Endowment for the Humanities for an overview of the grant.